piofthings/web/dev/posts/open-cv-baby-steps-04-hsvcalibrator.md

 ## Conclusion
 To wrap up, we saw how we could up with HSV threshold ranges that could help us identify colours in an image.

-Next challenge is to find position of objects based on the colours we just learned.
+Next challenge is to find position of objects based on the colour thresholds we just identified.
 So we'll grab a video feed and try to analyse position of ball at runtime based on above determined HSV values for each colour.